 The Prohibition of the Purchase and Sale of Human Organs crime in the state of Texas makes it illegal to buy, sell, or receive a human organ in exchange for payment.
 Learn more detailed information about the Prohibition of the Purchase and Sale of Human Organs offense below.

 PROHIBITION OF THE PURCHASE AND SALE OF HUMAN ORGANS ATTORNEY FAQs

 Have you been charged with Prohibition of the Purchase and Sale of Human Organs?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Prohibition of the Purchase and Sale of Human Organs is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, And Morals,” Chapter 48 “Conduct Affecting Public Health.

 (b) A person commits an offense if he or she knowingly or intentionally offers to buy, offers to sell, acquires, receives, sells, or otherwise transfers any human organ for valuable consideration.